osvaldovega/RestAPI/README.md

 This is a simple REST API application that use MongoDB as storage, for execute HTTP requests like.

-- GET - Get all the patients
+- GET - Get all the users
-- GET - Get a specific patient using ID
+- GET - Get a specific user using ID
-- POST - Add a new patient
+- POST - Add a new user
-- DELETE - Remove a patient from the DB using the ID
+- DELETE - Remove a user from the DB using the ID
-- UPDATE- Update patient data
+- UPDATE- Update user data

 #### Modules Used